ROMAN OCCUPATION & LIFE OF JESUS

 WOMEN IN ROMAN TIMES

 During the Roman period some important contributions to the history of Israel are related to women.
-The old Testament also contains the many important stories and contributions of women to all that happened in these ancient times.
+The old Testament also contains many important stories and contributions of women to all that happened in these ancient times.
 For example Leah, Rachel, Devorah, Ruth and Esther.
 Apart from the Old Testament women, Luke describes Anna as female prophet in the New Testament (see link).
 And of course the great religious importance of mother of Jesus, Mary is obvious.
 She is the most divine person in Christianity.
 In Islamic tradition 'Maryam' (Arabic) has an exalted position, being the mother of Jesus, whom Muslims revere as a prophet.
 She is the only woman mentioned by name in the Quran, The nineteenth sÅ«ra, SÅ«rat Maryam – bears her name.

 But apart from Mary, many more women left profound marks on developments in Israel and certainly in the Roman era.
 For example Helena the mother of Emperor Constantine and her travel to the holy land and St.Catherine of Alexandria who became the first female martyr at the beginning of the 4th century.
 Fascinating are also the stories of a less powerful Jewish women named Babatha (see Babatha scrolls) or the Jewish Queen Helena of Diabene.
-She was Queen of the far away Kingdom of Adiabene and was buried in Jerusalem after she was, in 30 AD, converted to Judaism.
+She was Queen of the far away Kingdom of Adiabene and was buried in Jerusalem after she was converted to Judaism.